michaeldexter/occambsd/README.md

 By default it builds from /usr/src to a tmpfs mount /usr/obj and a tmpfs work directory mounted at /tmp/occambsd for speed and unobtrusiveness.

+## Motivations

+FreeBSD Jail has long provided a lightweight container for services and applications.
+Internet-facing services are by definition at risk of remote abuse of the service and/or the operating system hosting them.
+A "minimum" Jail or virtual machine can theoretically contain only the dependencies to deliver the desired service, and nothing more.
+In practice, FreeBSD offers a flexible build system with which build options (man src.conf) and kernel configuration options can significantly reduce the kernel and userland of a specially-build system.
+Unfortuanately, the supported build option shave been inconsistent in their reliability, up until the 13.0 release of FreeBSD.
+While the FreeBSD "build option survey" exisits to test the build options in mass, it is hightly inconvienct to use.
+The related "bos-ng" project improves upon it, but the frequest exercise of many options at once is proving more effective in their validation along active source branches.

+The OccamBSD approach can provide:

+* Validation of the FreeBSD build system
+* The foundation for purpose-build Jails and virtual machines
+* The foundation for embedded projects and products
+* An academic tour of the essential components of FreeBSD that are used by virtually all users at all times
+* An inventory of the essential components of FreeBSD that must be prioritized for secuirty auditing, quality assurance, and documentation
+* Hopefully the foundation for an update mechanism to replace freebsd-update based on lessons from the up.bsd.lv proof of concept

 ## Requirements

 FreeBSD 13.0-RELEASE or later source code in /usr/src or modify the $src_dir variable in the script as required.
-A Git client if cloning from GitHub.
+A Git-compatible client if cloning from GitHub.

 ## Layout
 ```